 The written decision granting or denying a claim shall be filed with the board, and a copy shall be provided to the claimant.

 The claimant may, within 30 days after receiving the decision of the board, apply for reconsideration before the entire board.
 Upon request for reconsideration, the board shall reexamine all information filed by the claimant, including any new information the claimant provides, and all information obtained by investigation.
 The board may also conduct additional examination into the validity of the claim.
 Upon reconsideration, the board may affirm, modify, or reverse the prior ruling.
-A claimant denied reparations upon reconsideration is entitled to a contested case hearing within the meaning of chapter 14.
+A claimant denied reimbursement upon reconsideration is entitled to a contested case hearing within the meaning of chapter 14.

-Claims for reparations and supporting documents and reports are investigative data and subject to the provisions of section 13.39 until the claim is paid, denied, withdrawn, or abandoned.
-Following the payment, denial, withdrawal, or abandonment of a claim, the claim and supporting documents and reports are private data on individuals as defined in section 13.02, subdivision 12; provided that the board may forward any reparations claim forms, supporting documents, and reports to local law enforcement authorities for purposes of implementing section 611A.67.
+Claims for reimbursement and supporting documents and reports are investigative data and subject to the provisions of section 13.39 until the claim is paid, denied, withdrawn, or abandoned.
+Following the payment, denial, withdrawal, or abandonment of a claim, the claim and supporting documents and reports are private data on individuals as defined in section 13.02, subdivision 12; provided that the board may forward any reimbursement claim forms, supporting documents, and reports to local law enforcement authorities for purposes of implementing section 611A.67.